jonsag/ardHydroponic/README.md

 Some screw terminals (optional)

-A PCB like the one in [this gerber zip](raw/main/KiCAD/ardHydroponic/Gerber/ardHydroponic.zip) (optional)
+A PCB like the one in [this gerber zip](KiCAD/ardHydroponic/Gerber/ardHydroponic.zip) (optional)

+Connect everything according to the [schematics](KiCAD/ardHydroponic/ardHydroponic.pdf) in KiCAD.

 Calibration fluids:
 pH: two solutions with known values, for example 4.00 and 7.00  (other values will also work)